netdata/netdata/packaging/installer/methods/freebsd.md

 ```

 # Important
-whenever you have an update available from Netdata, repeat the last step to update Netdata; the netdata-updater.sh script will update.
+Whenever you have an update available from Netdata, repeat the last step to update Netdata; the netdata-updater.sh script will update.
 For now, this is the way that the Netdata team offers to make Netdata updates, whenever there is a new version.